carusocv/AcrylWeather/README.md

 ### Set Secret

-Use this link from [OneTimeSecret](https://onetimesecret.com/secret/4v2xt843u3oiq88kqegkzawmnw989oh).
+Use this link from [OneTimeSecret](https://onetimesecret.com/secret/fte8b8t1n5biygzmzqkp4ptrurdcako) - Updated Thur March 28.
 Note this will only be valid once.

 Add the secret to `client_secret` value in `credentails.json`